mparker17/jekyll-theme--revealjs/README.md

     Note that, because you made changes to `_config.yml`, you will need to restart `jekyll serve`

+5. You likely want to add the [github/jekyll-commonmark-ghpages][jekyll-commonmark-ghpages] plugin so you can mix HTML (i.e.: to delimit slides) and Markdown (i.e.: for ease-of-use) more easily.

+    To do this, add the following to `_config.yml`:

+    ```yml
+    plugins:
+        - jekyll-commonmark-ghpages
+    markdown: CommonMarkGhPages
+    commonmark:
+      options: ["SMART", "FOOTNOTES"]
+      extensions: ["strikethrough", "autolink", "table", "tagfilter"]

+    ```

+    ... then run `bundle install`.

+    Note that, because you made changes to `_config.yml`, you will need to restart `jekyll serve`

 [jekyll-themes]: https://jekyllrb.com/docs/themes/
 [ruby]: https://www.ruby-lang.org
 [rbenv]: https://github.com/rbenv/rbenv